-Students have the right to appeal against a decision of the Fitness to Study meeting on the following grounds:
+Students have the right to appeal against the decision of the Fitness to Study meeting on the following grounds:

-- The College failed to follow its own procedure - There is further material evidence, which could not reasonably have been expected to have been submitted for consideration at the meeting.
+- The College failed to follow its own procedure - There is further material evidence which could not reasonably have been expected to have been submitted for consideration at the meeting.

-A request for an appeal must be received within 10 working days of the panel's decision and mustbe in writing to the Vice Principal- Student Experience clearly identifying the reasons for the appeal.
+A request for an appeal must be received within 10 working days of the panel's decision and must be in writing to the Vice Principal Student Experience, clearly identifying the reasons for the appeal.
 An appeal panel will be convened and will include the following staff:

-- Vice- Principal Student Experience (Designated Safeguarding Lead) - Assistant Principal from a curriculum area not related to the student.
+- Vice- Principal Student Experience (Designated Safeguarding Lead) - Assistant Principal from a curriculum area not related to the Student.